13 Before-and-After Vanity Makeovers You Need to See

 Before: Unmet Potential

-Sometimes all a vanity needs is a little love and plenty of character.
-Rather than take a sledghammer to this style-deprived vanity, the homeowner managed to salvage it with plenty of DIY ingenuity.
+Sometimes, all a bathroom vanity needs is a little extra color and character.
+Rather than take a sledgehammer to this style-deprived vanity, the homeowner managed to salvage it with a bit of DIY work.
+A simple vanity makeover added fresh style to the room.

-Pale turquoise paint gives the oak vanity a pop of happy color.
-The satin-finish latex paint is durable and gives the vanity a nice sheen without becoming too shiny.
-The vanity's existing white marble countertop made the cut as did the brushed-nickel faucet.
+Pale turquoise paint gives the oak vanity a splash of happy color.
+The satin-finish latex paint is durable and gives the vanity a nice sheen without appearing too shiny.
+The vanity's existing white marble countertop and brushed-nickel faucet looked good enough to keep during the makeover.
 New hardware contribute a final touch of sparkle.

 Reusing the existing vanity didn't prevent homeowners from creating a stylish update.
-A gray-tone granite countertop with bold veining complements new antique-style satin-nickel faucets.
-A wood-plank backsplash and bronze cup pulls provide rustic patina to the mix of industrial and vintage styles.
+A gray-tone granite countertop with bold veining complements the new antique-style satin-nickel faucets.
+A wood plank wall treatment and bronze cup pulls introduce rustic patina to the mix of industrial and vintage styles.

 Before: Functional but Flat

-Blogger Brittany of Pretty Handy Girl gave her boy-friendly bathroom a guest-ready update, but the boring vanity didn't fit the theme.
-See how the fearless do-it-yourselfer revamped the builder vanity on a budget.
+Blogger Brittany Bailey of Pretty Handy Girl updated her boy-friendly bathroom to give it a more guest-ready look.
+But after refreshing the rest of the space, the boring vanity didn't fit the theme.
+This DIYer used easy tricks to revamp the builder vanity on a budget.

-It only took two coats of a dual paint-and-primer paint to cover the vanity in gorgeous greige color after it was sanded.
-A generous application, three to five coats, of a clear polycrylic finish keeps it protected.
+After the unit was sanded, it only took two coats of a dual paint-and-primer paint to cover the vanity in a gorgeous greige color.
+A generous application (about three to five coats) of a clear polycrylic finish keeps the surface protected.
 Brushed-nickel knobs further update the existing vanity.

 Before: Bright but Too White

-This bathroom's pink-and-white palette was anything but pretty.
+This bathroom's pink-and-white palette was vibrant but way too jarring.
 Its plain-Jane vanity cabinetry wasn't much of a showstopper either.
+Introducing neutral colors and added texture helped turn this space into a soothing retreat.

-Layers of rich brown paint, stain, and glaze instantly age the bright vanity; sanding of each cabinet piece's edges continues the rustic look.
+Layers of rich brown paint, stain, and glaze give the small white vanity an aged look.
+Sanding of each cabinet piece's edges adds a rustic, distressed touch.
 Sparkling crystal knobs further the look of antique furniture.

 After: Clever Cover-Up